Out of Time (Red Dwarf): Production

 "Out of Time", known as "Present from the Future" during shooting, featured an idea that the writers were thinking about for some time – Lister as an android.
 The idea never materialised as an episode in its own right but wound up as part of the plot here.

-The episode was filmed with auto-cue prompts installed throughout the Starbug set, since Rob Grant and Doug Naylor did not actually finish the script.
-He had to type lines for the actors to read, and simultaneously make it look like a well-rehearsed episode to the audience.
+The episode was filmed with autocue prompts installed throughout the Starbug set, since Rob Grant and Doug Naylor did not actually finish the script.
+They had to type lines for the actors to read, and simultaneously make it look like a well-rehearsed episode to the audience.

 "Out of Time" ended with Rimmer blowing the time drive up and the ship exploding, then a caption appearing, which read 'To Be Continued...'.
 But that was not the initial ending that was filmed – the idea to go with that cliffhanger was thought of in post-production, but then a conclusion to the story was written and recorded; as Rimmer blows up the time drive, he is thrown back and everything around him returns to normal as the future selves never exist; later, the crew celebrate the erasure of their future selves (referencing Lister's earlier statement that the crew never celebrate anything) and Rimmer's bravery which he is uncharacteristically modest about.
 Kryten then informs everyone that Red Dwarfs vapour trail has been relocated and the crew then toast their good fortune with some margarita.
 "To the present" says Kryten.
 Lister then blurts out "That's urine re-cyc", and the crew is left with foam moustaches.

 Several other endings were considered, including the crew finding Red Dwarf at the end, which had been the original idea (and would be used in Nanarchy in 1997, four years later), but it was decided it would be a better cliffhanger to kill everyone off – especially as the BBC had already said it wanted more Red Dwarf.
 Nevertheless, due to a number of circumstances, viewers would be waiting three years for a resolution.